-This Post is about the collection of Videos that reflect the top reasons for Walmart failure in Brazil, Conclusion and Lessons Learnt from that Failure
+This Post is about the Top Reasons for Walmart failure in Brazil (accompanied with Video Guides), Conclusion and Lessons Learnt from that Failure

-Why Walmart Failed in Brazil ?
-Video Guide 1
+Walmart Failure in Brazil Learning Video Guide 1

 Present in 24 countries and employing over 2 million people, Walmart is not only the largest retailer in the world, but also, in the general ranking, the company with the highest turnover in the world.
 Its founder, Sam Walton, built an empire, left a legacy and also a lot of wealth.
 His third generation heirs are considered the richest family in the world.
 In this video, however, we will unravel the reasons that led Walmart to fail in our country.
 From its rise to its fall, we’ll see why, despite having a lot of economic power, the American giant didn’t succeed in Brazil.Inteligência Visionária